-- Students are required to complete online training for general compliance, sexual harassment, information protection, standard precautions, HIPAA, and OSHA while enrolled in the program.
-Access will be through student ID numbers.
-Failure to complete training may result in a hold on future registration, clinical rotations and/or program activities. - b.
+Students are required to complete the following: Failure to complete training may result in a hold on future registration, clinical rotations and/or program activities.

+- a.
+Sterile technique

+- b.
+HIPAA compliance

+- c.
+OSHA

+- d.
+Blood-borne pathogen training

+- b.
 Current BLS certification from an American Heart Association (AHA) sponsored organization is required for matriculation in the department.
-The student is responsible for maintaining active BLS certification throughout the entirety of the program. - c.
-ACLS is a requirement for all clinical year PA students.
+The student is responsible for maintaining active BLS certification throughout the entirety of the program.

+- c.
+ACLS and PALS are requirements for all clinical year PA students.
 An opportunity to obtain this will be provided in the curriculum.
-If the student does not obtain this during the curriculum, he/she will be responsible to obtain prior to beginning clinical rotations.
+If the student does not obtain this during the curriculum, the student is responsible to obtain prior to beginning clinical rotations.